paszu/3DSRepo/Part-5-(arm9loaderhax).md

-#### CakesFW has been removed from the guide because of its general developer focus and [lack of popularity with users](http://i.imgur.com/iEC5KHt.png)

-(if CakesFW is appropriate for you, then you can set it up without my help)

 **You cannot use another console's OTP or you will brick GUARANTEED.**

 The final step of this guide is to install arm9loaderhax and setup Luma3DS to run just milliseconds into the boot.
 This is accomplished by using SafeA9LHInstaller by [AuroraWright](https://github.com/AuroraWright/).